elituf/gta-tools/README.md

 Every feature of GTA Tools is Legacy/Enhanced-agnostic.
 Some functionality of GTA Tools requires administrator access.
 If necessary, GTA Tools can either be started as admin manually, or, the user can simply use the <kbd>Elevate</kbd> button to relaunch GTA Tools as admin.

 It is recommended to always use an up-to-date version of GTA Tools from [releases](https://github.com/elituf/gta-tools/releases).
-You can also easily access the current latest release by going to the <kbd>About</kbd> page of GTA Tools and clicking the <kbd>↓</kbd> button near the version number.
+You can also easily access this repository by going to the <kbd>About</kbd> page of GTA Tools and clicking the GitHub button beside the version number.

 #### Game